What is lymphedema?

 - Protect the area below the surgery from injury, even many years after surgery.

-- If you have had lymph nodes removed from under your arm:
+If you've had lymph nodes removed from under your arm:

-- Do not have blood drawn from the arm on the side of the lymph node surgery.
+- Don't have blood drawn from the arm on the side of the lymph node surgery.

-- Do not allow a blood pressure cuff to be placed on that arm.
-If you are in the hospital, make sure you notify your nurse and other hospital staff of your condition.
+- Don't allow a blood pressure cuff to be placed on that arm.
+If you're in the hospital, make sure you notify your nurse and other hospital staff of your condition.

-- If you have had lymph nodes removed from your groin:
+If you've had lymph nodes removed from your groin:

-- Wear comfortable and supportive shoes that fit properly.
+- Wear comfortable shoes that fit properly and support your feet.

-- Wear the correct size panty hose and stockings.
-Avoid wearing constricting garters or knee-high or thigh-high stockings.
+- Wear the correct size of pantyhose and tights.
+Avoid tight garters or knee-high or thigh-high stockings.

 Author: Healthwise Staff